 Equipment return policies let you return your system and avoid most cancellation fees.
 Some contracts only give three days after installation for this.
 Most allow two to four weeks, and a few have longer return policies.

-Customer service is similar to cell phone signal strength, where more bars mean a better signal.
-In customer service, more support channels and useful operating hours lead to a better signal.
+Customer service is similar to cell phone signal strength, where more bars means a better signal.
+In customer service, more support channels and useful operating hours lead to a better customer experience.

-We favored companies that provide support over social media.
+We favor companies that provide support over social media.
 This is a reliable channel, since a public post or private message on a company’s Facebook or Twitter page often gets a quick response.
-Other effective support channels include live chat and phone, though phone support is less ideal.
+Other effective channels include live chat and phone support, though phone support is less ideal.
 Email is the slowest support channel.
-We also favored companies with 24/7 customer support over those with limited business hours.
+We also favor companies with 24/7 customer support over those with limited business hours.

 Unfortunately, once someone decides to break into your home, a burglar alarm can't physically stop them.
 However, it's a strong psychological deterrent that relies on the intruder's fear of getting caught.

 As a result, a security system's yard signs and window decals can make would-be burglars reconsider targeting your home, and the blaring alarm could scare them away before they cause more trouble.

 24/7 Home security monitoring

 Alarm systems use certified monitoring stations to watch your home 24/7.
 When an alarm goes off, the monitoring station contacts you to see if everything's OK and sends help if needed or if there's no reply.

 Three devices are the basis of every security system: a control panel, entry sensors for doors and windows, and motion detectors.
 Some companies include other equipment as an incentive, but it's not always free.

 Modern systems use battery-operated sensors that wirelessly connect to a control panel.
 The control panel requires a power cable most of the time but usually has a battery backup.